nios-students/docs/wiki/pr.md

 > All the documents **should in printed form** *The hallticket is released one week before the first exam*

 # Other stuff
-- The time for all Subjects is 3hrs
+- The time for all Subjects is 1.5hrs
-- Remember at fill your information correct on the answer sheet
+- Remember to fill in your information correctly on the answer sheet
 - Wear anything __formal clothing__

 # View Assessment